Mandalay Television

-Mandalay Television is a television production company, founded in 1995, which is part of producer and businessman Peter Guber's Mandalay Entertainment.
+Mandalay Television is a television production company, founded in 1994, which is part of producer and businessman Peter Guber's Mandalay Entertainment.
 From 1997 to 1999, Lions Gate Entertainment owned the company before selling it.

 History

 The television unit was founded at the same time as the parent studio Mandalay Entertainment.
 It originally had an exclusive deal with Sony Pictures Entertainment, who was producing shows and television films under the logos of Columbia Pictures Television and TriStar Television.

 In 1997, Mandalay Entertainment was sold to Lions Gate Entertainment.
 Two years later, Mandalay Television was split off from Lions Gate, and it became an independent organization again.
 In 1999, Mandalay Television's deal with Columbia TriStar Television was extended.

-In 2000, Elizabeth Stephen, who moved off from theatrical motion pictures joined the company, and it was head of the television movie division.
+In 2000, Elizabeth Stephen, former executive vice president at The Avnet/Kerner Co., joined the company as the head of its television movie division.
+In 2004, the company merged with Mosaic Media Group's television division to form Mandalay Mosaic Television Group.